 or in component form:

-setting the components equal to one another we find:
+components equal to one another we

-substituting for we obtain:
+we obtain:

-solving for we obtain the desired relationship:
+we obtain the desired relationship:

 (1)